mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 ### **Option 1: Our Provided Process Use Case**

-Please choose one of the business process which fits your skills to explain overall solutions.
+Please choose one of the business process which fits your skills to explain overall solutions either whiteboard or powerpoint.

 * Procure to Pay:  The business flow is Requisition to Sourcing(solicitation mgt) to contract to Payment OR
 * Grant acceptance to Close out:  Grant Award to Grant Execution to funding Projects to cost collection to reimbursement request processing to Grant Close out OR